|

 she would be truly amazed to see how many people truly cared about

+her.
 Our fondest memories of Lauren are hard to recall.

 We never thought that we would be writing this and trying to remember